avsk80/interview-question-creator/README.md

 2. What is the essence of this whole project from technical and business standpoints? <br>
 Ans: <br>
 Business view: <br>
 This App can help professors, and TAs generate quiz questions and answers to test students.
-This can significantly reduce their workload and also help them set more creative and trick questions. <br>
+This can significantly reduce their workload (almost by 15% every week) and also help them set more creative and trick questions. <br>

 Tech view: <br>
 I followed a typical RAG architecture in this project.<br>